 After a brief family hiatus, Dr. Hinks joined Mary Baldwin’s Adult Degree Program in 1992 as an instructor.
 She began teaching health care administration courses in 1999 and since 2001 she has been an adjunct assistant professor of health care administration.
-She teaches a variety of courses including Biology of Women, Epidemiology, and Women’s Health Care Issues.
+She teaches a variety of courses including Biology of Women, Epidemiology, Women’s Health Care Issues, Introduction to Public Health, and Public Health Issues.
 In 2005, she received a faculty development grant through the health care administration program to do original research in the area of pandemic influenza planning in the Roanoke, Virginia area working in cooperation with the Virginia Department of Health.
 Dr. Hinks is also a part-time instructor in the chemistry and biology departments at Virginia Military Institute where she teaches chemical science for liberal arts majors and a public health course.
 She has received two faculty mentor awards at VMI for her outstanding teaching.

 Steven Aker Mosher